 My journey began on a farm near Wagner, South Dakota.
 Eventually I landed at the institution of higher learning in Vermillion.
 My adult life consists of about 12 years in Yankton and Sioux Falls since 2007.
 The earliest designs of a career in radio originated from a career day in 6th grade when I was given course offerings to different colleges and the subjects I wanted to pursue were farming and radio.
 The year was 1989 on a Sunday afternoon in a small room at the Telecom center where I first put a needle on a record.
 A lot of things have changed as that building is now called the Al Neuharth Center on the campus of the University of South Dakota.
 Joining me in this life journey is my beloved wife along with my three children.

-Progress Made on 69th Street and Western Avenue in Sioux Falls
+Progress Made for Traffic on 69th Street in Sioux Falls

 Switch over day has arrived for 69th Street as this major project hurtles toward completion.
 The entire scope of the upgrade will be entirely complete next year.

 Store Clerk as Acquaintance Befuddles Sioux Falls Robber